 A few years back, I got sick of creating custom CMS's or trying to mess with out-of-the-box solutions and created a customizable and robust CMS that got tweaked and extended for a few years.
 The CMS solved the problem where all sites I was working on had data models that were a bit different; this CMS allowed devs to easily customize the modules for the specific site resources via a UI.
 I was able to use and re-use and re-use the same code base for lots of sites while creating a unique custom content management front-end UI for the user.

 For years, I worked in tandem with The Logical Dog company and developed the UI for many versions of a re-usable property search component that was used in over a hundred real estate agent and office sites, servicing thousands of buyers' property searches around the Northwest.
 Alot of sites used it and some still do.
 I bought my house with the proceeds (and also using the search).
 But, well, you may have heard about the real estate crash...

 The Seattle housing market used to be scorching hot.
 Add in a fast property search and custom CMS for sites as well as other user tools to manage listings and make real estate flyers = good business.
 I've built enough real estate websites to probably be able to pass the broker's exam.

-Camp HandPicked is pleased to annouce the upcoming new release from Jonny Sonic: "The Grit: Deluxe Edition" -- featuring 13 oringal Grit songs backed by 13 remixes from a stellar list of producers and DJs.
+Camp HandPicked is pleased to annouce the new EP release from Jonny Sonic: "SHIFT" -- featuring four stylistically differing takes on one beautiful break-up song,.
 Check the press release or listen to a track.
 Also upcoming is a resurrection of HandPicked's favorite band, FULL, for a 15-year anniversary special edition 20-track retrospective.
 More details TBA.